-What does it mean to turn the paper 90 degrees?
-Why do you need to bend the trailing edge of the wings?
+What does it mean to turn the pap per 90 degrees?
+Why do you need to bend the trai ling edge of the wings?
 Write down four command words from the text.
 Draw lines to match the instructions with the drawings.
-1. Use a sheet of A4 paper.
-Fold the paper in half lengthwise and run thumbnail along the fold to crease it sharply.
-Now, unfold the paper.
-2. Fold down the top corners to the middle of the paper until both corners meet.
-3. Fold the two edges toward the centre line.
+Use a sheet of A4 paper.
+Fold t run thumbnail along the fold t the paper. he paper in half lengthwise and o crease it sharply.
+Now, unfold Fold down the top corners to to both corners meet. the middle of the paper until 3.
+Fold the two edges toward the e centre line.
 4. Make a valley fold in half.
 Turn the plane 90 degrees.
-5. Create a wing crease that begins at the nose.
+5. Create a wing crease that begi ns at the nose.
 6. Form a 3-dimensional shape.
-Bend up the trailing edge of the wings for lift if it has a tendency to nose dive.
-Find words in the instructions on making a paper jet that mean the same as the phrases below.
-Write the words and their meanings in your dictionary. et's write having the measurements of height, width and depth the way in which something is likely to happen Teacher: fold in paper Sign: in direction of longest side front part of jet that sticks out
+E the wings for lift if it has a tend jet that mean the sa structions on making a paper ame as the phrases below.
+Write meanings in your dictionary. having the measurements of height, width and depth Z J D the way in which something is likely to happen fold in paper Tei in direction of longest side Si front part of jet that sticks out